sigserverless/.github/profile/README.md

 -->

 # Hi there 👋
 We're from ICT, CAS.
-Our interest foucses on improving serverless to support future ubiquitous computing , including cloud, edge and IOTs.
+Our interest foucses on improving serverless to support future ubiquitous computing, including cloud, edge and IOTs.

 Here, we'd like to collect some interesting projects, publications related with serverless, and even a wide range of cloud systems.